beatrizsmerino/nuxt-course/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

-## 🚧 Status

-The current status of the project is under construction.

 ## 🔗 References

 - Udemy: ["Nuxt.js 2 - Vue.js on Steroids" by Maximilian Schwarzmüller](https://www.udemy.com/course/nuxtjs-vuejs-on-steroids/learn/lecture/9172330#overview)